 Demographers say the statistical deviation among Asian-American families is significant, and they believe it reflects not only a preference for male children, but a growing tendency for these families to embrace sex-selection techniques, like in vitro fertilization and sperm sorting, or abortion.

-The article explains the preference for boy children as “cultural,” as if Chinese, Indian, and Korean cultures, alone, expressed a desire to have at least one boy child.
-Since white and black Americans do not show a n unlikely disproportion of boy children, the implication is that a preference for boys is not a cultural trait of the U.S.
+The article explains the preference for boy children as cultural, as if Chinese, Indian, and Korean cultures, alone, expressed a desire to have at least one boy child.
+Since white and black American births do not show an unlikely disproportion of boy children, the implication is that a preference for boys is not a cultural trait of the U.S.

-Actually, it is: In 1997 a Gallup poll found that 35 percent of people preferred a boy and 23 percent preferred a girl (the remainder had no preference).
-In 2007 another Gallup poll found that 37 percent of people preferred a boy, while 28 percent preferred a girl.
+In 1997 a Gallup poll found that 35% of people preferred a boy and 23% preferred a girl (the remainder had no preference).
+In 2007 another Gallup poll found that 37% of people preferred a boy, while 28% preferred a girl.

 I bring up this data not to trivialize the preference for boys that we see in the U.S. and around the world, but to call into question the easy assumption that the data presented by the New York Times represents something uniquely “Asian.”

 Instead of emphasizing the difference between “them” and “us,” it might be interesting to try to think why, given our similarities, we only see such a striking disproportionality in some groups.